GoogleCloudPlatform/pgadapter/README.md

 - SSL connections are not supported.
 - Only [password authentication](https://www.postgresql.org/docs/current/auth-password.html) using
   the `password` method is supported.
 All other authentication methods are not supported.
-- The COPY protocol only supports COPY FROM STDIN.
+- The COPY protocol only supports COPY TO/FROM STDIN [BINARY].
+COPY TO/FROM <FILE|PROGRAM> is not supported.
+  See [COPY](docs/copy.md) for more information.
 - DDL transactions are not supported.
 PGAdapter allows DDL statements in implicit transactions, and executes SQL strings that contain multiple DDL statements as a single DDL batch on Cloud Spanner.
 See [DDL transaction options](docs/ddl.md) for more information.